EmilNorden/bmp390-rs/README.md

 # Rust BMP390 driver

+**This driver is still under development and is far from feature-complete.
+SPI mode is not yet working, and FIFO functionality is not implemented.**

 This crate provides a platform-agnostic async driver for the Bosch BMP390 pressure (and temperature!) sensor using the [`embedded-hal-async`](https://github.com/rust-embedded/embedded-hal) traits.

 The BMP390 driver supports both I2C and SPI communication, and this driver does as well.